Towards Understanding the Generative Capability of Adversarially Robust Classifiers: The Change of Energy

 \subsection{The Change of Energy $E_\theta(x)$ in Training}

-We illustrate the change of energy $E_\theta(x)$ in adversarial training on CIFAR-10 in Fig. \ref{fig:delta_energy_ex_cifar10}, and CIFAR-100 in Fig. \ref{fig:delta_energy_ex_cifar100}.
+We illustrate the change of energy $E_\theta(x)$ in adversarial training on CIFAR-100 in Fig. \ref{fig:delta_energy_ex_cifar100}.
 The value of $\Delta_\theta E_\theta(x)$ fluctuates around zero, sometimes positive and sometimes negative.
 Thus $E_\theta(x)$ has not been well optimized in the classification task.
 Using $E_\theta(x)$ in the generation task by a robust classifier may be harmful to the images' quality.